actionml/blog.actioml.com/innovation_in_discovery.md

 # Innovation in Discovery

 Discovery is one of the biggest challenges for any business on the internet.
-Not only how does one find you but how do people find what they are looking for on your site&mdash;especially if they only have a vague idea to begin with.
-I wrote about [one crude way to do this](/blog/recommender_for_search.md) with a combination of Search and Recommendations that I use sometimes on Amazon.
+We work, not only to be found but we need to provide another set of tools for people to find what they are looking for on the site&mdash;especially if they only have a vague idea to begin with.
+I wrote about [one way to do this](/blog/recommender_for_search.md) with a combination of Search and Recommendations that I use sometimes on Amazon.

-Another example is the way we implemented a "trainer" on our demo video recommender site.
-This allows new users to thumbs up or down a list of videos and in so doing train the recommender to know what they like.
+Another example we did is the way we implemented a "trainer" on our demo video recommender site.
+This allows new users to thumbs up or down a list of videos and in so doing train the recommender to know what they like quickly.

 I ran across a new experiment from Amazon that looks promising and combines several of the techniques used above.
+This idea of building a visual search backed by machine learning has taken another step on Amazon with the SCOUT experiment.

 # Introducing Amazon SCOUT